Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 ### May

 For a product company, is their packaging sustainable?
 Can they eliminate single use plastics?
 If they are a retailer, where in their business are they spending a lot of money on waste?
-If they break it down they can go and find solutions that can be implemented quite quickly.
-It's about how we can leverage and support small businesses in enabling that transition.
+Can they find solutions that can be implemented quite quickly?

 ### Flight Free UK

 There are people out there who don’t think that making a profit and looking after the planet really go hand in hand.
-What would your response to those people be?
+What would your response be?

 ### May

 People used to think we were a charity because the products we list are free.
 But people pay waste companies to dispose of their stuff, so why would they expect us to do the same for free?
 People save money going through us, and we’re not just redistributing, we're getting ESG data which probably has more value than what you're paying companies to dispose of waste.

-We don't do things for free because we don't need to prove ourselves.
-We're proud of our products.
-We know what we're doing.
-We're the best in the market and this is the value you're getting.

 ### Flight Free UK